salazarjhan95/Anolis_Andes_2024/README.md

   phyloModel.R

 ## Figures
-To do Figure 1 and Figure S4, we used these two scripts:
+To do Figure 1, Figure S4, and the map in Figure S1 we used these two scripts:

   Figure1_Boxplot.R

   Figure S4_Boxplot.R

+  topo_Map_for_EJLS.R